GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ![](/images/SetupjDataPortal/ResultsOrdered.png)
 <br>

-The **OrderBy** parameter excepts multiple column names (e.g. "CompanyName, ContactTitle).
+The **OrderBy** parameter accepts multiple column names (e.g. "CompanyName, ContactTitle").
 Some key points:

 * This parameter is not case sensitive
 * Brackets may or may not surround column names